-- (p) RR Standard Product Bid: means the balancing energy bid for a RR Standard Product or for RR TSO applying central dispatch model, the result of conversion of integrated scheduling bids into standard products pursuant to Article 27 of the EB Regulation.
-Where after called "Bid"; - (q) Steering committee or 'SC': means the decision-making body for the Implementation project and RR-Platform as further explained in Article 10 of the RRIF; - (r) Timeframe resolution: means the resolution of the RR standard product, the TSO energy balancing need and the AOF.
+- (q) RR Standard Product Bid: means the balancing energy bid for a RR Standard Product or for RR TSO applying central dispatch model, the result of conversion of integrated scheduling bids into standard products pursuant to Article 27 of the EBGL.
+Where after called "Bid"; - (r) Steering committee or 'SC': is the decision-making body for the Implementation project and RR-Platform as further explained in Article 10 of the RRIF; - (s) Timeframe resolution: is the resolution of the RR standard product, the TSO energy balancing need and the AOF.